Mouni Sadhu: Esoteric involvement

-Mouni Sadhu further explains his conception of both occultism and spirituality in the 'Foreword' to his book Ways to Self-Realization: A Modern Evaluation of Occultism and Spiritual Paths where he says "Occultism is neither a synonymous term nor a substitute for spirituality, and spiritual men do not necessarily come from the ranks of occultists.
-They are two different things.
-The first term, occultism, calls for the supremacy of the invisible to transcend the narrow framework of the physical manifestation of matter.
-But efforts of an occultist still revolve around his personal (that is egoistic) gains, even if they belong to planes of being more subtle than the physical.
-He still lives dies and reincarnates.
-The second term, spirituality, transcends this world of illusion, and for a spiritual man the pronoun I becomes identical with the consciousness of the Whole.
-There is no more birth nor death for the fully spiritualized being."
+He elaborated further on his conception of both occultism and spirituality in the foreword to his book Ways to Self‑Realization: A Modern Evaluation of Occultism and Spiritual Paths, where he wrote: "Occultism is neither a synonymous term nor a substitute for spirituality, and spiritual men do not necessarily come from the ranks of occultists.
+They are two different things."

-Mouni Sadhu often uses the term 'occult psychology' especially referring to aspects of the developing field of modern psychology since its inception and so on.
-He refers the reader to William James's book The Varieties of Religious Experience a number of times.
+Mouni Sadhu often used the term "occult psychology," referring to aspects of the developing field of modern psychology.
+He refers the reader to William James's Varieties of Religious Experience several times.